tatiana-kondakova/TakeAlexeyYanToMagicWorldOfGit/README.md

 It's a sample repository to fork.

 Another good line appeared here while you fixed an error.
 You need to keep both of them.
+Some other line for release functionality.
 This line contains *error*.
 Remove it and add some good line.
+More release features.